magento/merchdocs/src/customers/name-address-options.md

    ![]({% link images/images-ee/config-customer-configuration-scope.png %}){: .zoom}
    _[Configuration Scope]({% link configuration/scope.md %})_

-## Step 2: Choose the name and address options
+## Step 2: Configure the name and address options

 1. Return to the **Name and Address Options** section of the Customer Configuration page.